 N.B.
-The Emergency Services have their own, mutually exclusive UHF radio frequencies; and their individual units are generally are NOT equipped with Marine VHF.
+The Emergency Services have their own, mutually exclusive UHF radio frequencies; and their individual units are generally NOT equipped with Marine VHF.

 9.1 Transmission/conversations are to be kept as brief as possible, as communication facilities are under pressure in emergency situations.

 Shipping engaged or involved in an Emergency situation should exclusively use Channel 16.
 Marine VHF for the duration, only reverting to the usual working channels when the Emergency is declared over.

-9.2 MARINE VHF Radio (SECTION ON HP AND UHF RADIO REMOVED)
+9.2 MARINE VHF Radio

-The Harbour Office is equipped with a VHF Radio Base Station and each Harbour Police vehicle is fitted with a VHF Radio set OR mobile 083144 3412
+The Harbour Masters Office and the Operational Coordination Centre are equipped with a VHF Radio Base Station and each Harbour Police vehicle is fitted with a VHF Radio set OR mobile 083144 3412